kangli-bionic/prep-step-2/part3-outro/final_test.md

 Great work completing App Academy's Prep Step 2.
 You should be proud of everything you've accomplished and everything you've learned so far.

-The final technical step in our application process is for you to complete our Assessment Two.
-As a reminder, Assessment Two is done online with a TA from App Academy via a Skype conversation.
+The final technical step in our application process is for you to complete a technical interview over Skype.
 You should check your inbox for an email with instructions describing how to sign up for the assessment.

 Assessment Two will be one hour long, and you'll be expected to solve coding